OfficeDev/office-js-docs-pr/docs/project/project-add-ins.md

 Project supports add-ins made with the JavaScript API, but there's currently no JavaScript API designed specifically for interacting with Project.
 You can use the [Common API](/javascript/api/office) to create Project add-ins.
 For information about the Common API, see [Office JavaScript API object model](../develop/office-javascript-api-object-model.md).

 To create an add-in, you can use a simple text editor to create an HTML webpage and related JavaScript files, CSS files, and REST queries.
 In addition to an HTML page or a web application, an add-in requires an XML manifest file for configuration.
-Project can use a manifest file that includes a **type** attribute that is specified as **TaskPaneExtension**.
-The manifest file can be used by multiple Office client applications, or you can create a manifest file that is specific for Project.
+Project can use a manifest file that includes a **type** attribute that's specified as **TaskPaneExtension**.
+The manifest file can be used by multiple Office client applications, or you can create a manifest file that's specific for Project.
 For more information, see the  _Development basics_ section in [Office Add-ins platform overview](../overview/office-add-ins.md).

 Be sure to test your add-in as you develop it.
 Learn about testing and sideloading add-in in the article [Test Office Add-ins](../testing/test-debug-office-add-ins.md).